Logitech/labs_mrkeyboard_sdk/README.md

 ![Keyboard animation](/Logitech_MR_Keyboard.gif?raw=true)

 ## The Development Kit content
-- Hardware prototype keyboard
+- Hardware prototype keyboard.
-- Demo program that shows basic keyboard usage in VR
+- Demo program that shows basic keyboard usage in VR.
+- SteamVR Overlay executable allowing the keyboard to be used on top of any app (without modifications).
-- Private github repository with supporting SDK that can be used to add support for VR keyboard in apps
+- Unity package source code to be used for the integration of the keyboard in your app.

 ## Setup instructions
 In order to setup your MR Keyboard you'll need to: